tylim88/Efficient-Typescript-Mororepo/README.md

 ## Core Technologies

 Technologies such as Docker, ESLint, Prettier, and TypeScript are not discussed here, as they are considered standard choices at this point.
-The following technologies play long-term roles in development, including folder structuring (Nx), API design (Zod), and database interaction (Prisma):
+The following technologies play long-term roles in development, including folder structuring (NX), API design (Zod), and database interaction (Prisma):

-1. Nx: At present, Nx is a superior choice to Turbo Repo.
-While Turbo Repo is written in a faster language, Nx is still faster and has more functionality, including a dependency graph and an integrated repository.
-Nx also has a larger and more mature community.
-The absence of an integrated repository is a significant drawback for Turbo Repo, while Nx's integrated repository makes it better for code reuse and maintenance.
+1. NX: At present, NX is a superior choice to Turbo Repo.
+While Turbo Repo is written in a faster language, NX is still faster and has more functionality, including a dependency graph and an integrated repository.
+NX also has a larger and more mature community.
+The absence of an integrated repository is a significant drawback for Turbo Repo, while NX's integrated repository makes it better for code reuse and maintenance.

 2. Zod: There are many validation libraries available, but Zod stands out with its user-friendly API and type inference approach.
 It combines validation and API schema into one, making it the heart of your API design.
 Zod is a bit slow, however, and may not be suitable for parsing large amounts of data.